Tyler Boyd Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Matchup vs. San Francisco

-- Boyd had 122 receiving yards per game in one career matchup against the 49ers, 77.5 more than his receiving yards prop bet over/under for Sunday's game (44.5).
+- Against the 49ers, Boyd racked up 122 receiving yards in his only career matchup, 77.5 more than his over/under for Sunday's game.

-- Boyd did not have a touchdown catch in that outing against the 49ers.
+- Boyd did not have a touchdown catch in that game against the 49ers.

-- The 49ers have the NFL's fifth-ranked pass defense this season, surrendering 223.3 yards per game through the air.
+- The 49ers are allowing 223.3 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- With 17 passing TDs conceded this season, the 49ers defense is ranked sixth in the league.
+- The 49ers have allowed 17 touchdowns through the air (1.4 per game).
+They are sixth in the league in that category.

 Recent Performances

-- In last week's matchup with the Chargers, Boyd caught five passes for 85 yards (17 yards per catch) while being targeted seven times.
+- In last week's matchup with the Chargers, Boyd caught five passes for 85 yards (17 yards per reception) while being targeted seven times.

-- During his last three games, Boyd has racked up 147 yards on 13 receptions, averaging 49.0 yards per game, on 17 targets.

 Boyd's Cincinnati Teammates